-The Navy has determined that the wide distribution of seabirds within the TMAA and the dispersed occurrence of Navy training activities does not present new risks to seabird species than what was analyzed previously.
-Accordingly, this SEIS/OEIS will analyze in detail acoustic stressors (sonar and other transducers, vessel noise, aircraft noise, weapon noise) and explosive stressors (explosive shock wave and sound, explosive fragments).
-Consistent with previous consultations and analyses of potential impacts on the short-tailed albatross within the TMAA, the Navy does not anticipate adverse effects on this species resulting from non-acoustic and non-explosive stressors.
+The Navy has determined that the wide distribution of short-tailed albatross within the GOA Study Area, the dispersed occurrence of Navy training activities, and the addition of the Continental Shelf and Slope Mitigation Area in the TMAA do not present new risks to short-tailed albatross than what was analyzed previously.
+Accordingly, this SEIS/OEIS will analyze in detail only the potential impacts from acoustic stressors (sonar and other transducers, vessel noise, aircraft noise, weapons noise) and explosive stressors (explosive shock wave and sound, explosive fragments).